Great Synagogue (Sydney): History

 The principal contractor for stonework was Aaron Loveridge, founder of the modern firm of Loveridge & Hudson.
 The contract drawings by Rowe, and signed by Loveridge, are held by Sydney's Mitchell Library.
 Other notable firms connected with the work were William Coleman (carpentry and joinery), Fletcher Brothers (decorative cast iron), Lewis and Steel (decorative plaster), Cornelius and Co of Philadelphia (gas fixtures), Minton Hollins & Co (tiles), P. N. Russell & Co (cast iron columns), and Lyon & Cottier (stained and etched glass).

 The synagogue was consecrated on 4 March 1878, but its decoration was not completed until 1883.
 At the time of completion the synagogue was one of the first large Victorian buildings erected in Sydney.

 The Great Synagogue possesses records of births, marriages and deaths which have taken place since the first entry was made on 1 November 1826.
-It also houses the AM Rosenblum Museum and the Falk Library, where weekday services take place.
+It also houses the AM Rosenblum Jewish Museum and the Falk Library, where weekday services take place.

+The effort to preserve the history of old Jewish Sydney started in the late 20th century, ultimately leading to the foundation of the AM Rosenblum Jewish Museum in The Great Synagogue in May 1982.
+With it, Rodney Rosenblum AM (1934–2015), the former President of the Synagogue over several terms, honoured the memory of his parents and today, the collection of early Synagogue records and ceremonial objects documents an uninterrupted story of old Jewish Sydney’s life.

 In 1988 the Bicentennial Council of NSW recognised the importance of the building and recommended a significant grant for restoration work on the Elizabeth Street façade.